Foso/Jetpack-Compose-Playground/mkdocs/foundation/shape.md

 # Shape
-A Shape can be used to draw a composable in specific shape.
+A Shape can be used to draw a Composable in specific shape.

 !!! info
     This is the API of version 1.0.0-alpha02.
 Newer versions may have a different one